-City of Madera SSMP will contribute to the proper management of the collection system; assist the City in minimizing the frequency and impacts of SSOs by providing guidance for appropriate maintenance, operation, capacity management and emergency response.
+The intent of the City of Madera SSMP is to contribute to the proper management of the collection system.
+This plan also assists the City in minimizing the frequency and impacts of SSOs by providing guidance for the following: appropriate maintenance, operation, capacity management and emergency response.